nimbo-sh/nimbo-examples/pytorch-mnist/README.md

-# Train a neural network on MNIST with Pytorch 1.6, on a p2.xlarge instance
+# Train a neural network on MNIST with Pytorch 1.6

 #### Clone the examples repo
 ```